-This financial report of the CIB includes the following financial statements for the calendar year 2016:
+This financial report of the CIB includes the following financial statements for the calendar years 2017 and 2016:

-- Statement of Net Position
+- Statements of Net Position

-- Statement of Revenues, Expenses and Changes in Net Position
+- Statements of Revenues, Expenses and Changes in Net Position

-- Statement of Cash Flows
+- Statements of Cash Flows

 Also included are notes to the financial statements that provide more detailed data.
 These financial statements are prepared in accordance with accounting principles generally accepted in the United States of America promulgated by GASB.